Dr Tom Lancaster

 The PhD project involves using muons to study exotic magnetism and superconductivity in new materials.
 We use experimental facilities in the UK and Switzerland and enjoy collaborations with research groups from all over the world.
 A suitable candidate would have a strong interest across all of physics, but especially condensed matter, and a desire to push forward cutting-edge research on novel forms of matter.

-More information about our work may be found below and in the CMP PhD project booklet.
+More information about our work may be found below.
 Please contact me directly for further details.

 When atoms form a solid and electrons interact collective phenomena emerge.
 These phenomena include the phases of magnetic order, superfluidity and superconductivity, the emergence of new particles such as the magnon or the phonon and the occurence of topological objects such as kinks and vortices.
 Condensed matter physics is the investigation of this exotic world and provides the same fundamental insight into the Universe as the study of elementary particles or black holes.